UCL-CS-Alliances/scaffold/docs/DEPLOYMENT.md

 3. Test against a disposable local database, update the seed if needed, and commit the schema **plus** the new migration directory.
 4. Mark the PR **Database migration required** and tell the deployment owner.

-**When a migration needs to move data, not just change shape**, generate it without applying it and hand-edit the result:

-1. `npx prisma migrate dev --create-only --name <descriptive-name>` — writes the SQL, applies nothing.
-2. Interleave your `UPDATE`/`DELETE` statements among the generated DDL.
-Let Prisma generate all DDL and copy its constraint names; only the data statements are yours.
-Order matters — backfill before adding `NOT NULL` or a unique index, so the constraint is only checked once the data can satisfy it.
-3. `npx prisma migrate dev` to apply locally and regenerate the client.

-Prisma runs each migration file in one transaction and PostgreSQL has transactional DDL, so a failed backfill rolls the whole file back.
-Point `DATABASE_URL` at a scratch database first: `--create-only` still provisions a shadow database on whatever it points at, which must never be the shared Supabase project.

-> **`User_primary_contact_per_organisation_key` is invisible to `schema.prisma`.** Prisma cannot express a partial unique index, so this one lives only in `20260804130100_add_primary_contact_unique_index`.
-Verified on Prisma 6.19.3 that this causes **no** drift — the differ ignores partial indexes rather than trying to drop what it cannot represent, and `migrate dev --create-only` against a database carrying it produces an empty migration.
-Worth re-checking after a major Prisma upgrade: if a generated migration ever contains `DROP INDEX "User_primary_contact_per_organisation_key"`, delete that line before applying.

-**Deployment owner (apply to the shared DB)**
+**Deployment owner (apply to each database)**
-1. Point `.env.local`'s `DIRECT_URL` at the shared Supabase session connection.
-2. `npm run db:migrate:deploy`, then verify status/constraints.
-3. Redeploy/retest the PR Preview if it built before the migration.
+1. Point `.env.local`'s `DIRECT_URL` at `membership-preview`'s session connection, `npm run db:migrate:deploy`, verify status/constraints, and redeploy/retest the PR Preview if it built before the migration.
+2. When the PR is ready to merge, repeat against `membership-prod` (take a backup first if it changes existing data), then restore your original `.env.local`.
+3. Apply each migration once **per database**; never let serverless builds run migrations.

-Never edit or delete a merged migration, never `prisma db push` against the shared DB, and never change schema in Supabase's SQL/Table editor.
-Do not run migrations automatically on every serverless build — concurrent PR/Production builds share the DB and can race.
+Never edit or delete a merged migration, never `prisma db push` against a remote database, and never change schema in Supabase's SQL/Table editor.
+Do not run migrations automatically on every serverless build — apply each reviewed migration once per database through the workflow above.
 CI validates the full migration history + seed against an ephemeral Postgres, so this is caught without touching Supabase.

 ## Release smoke test

 - [ ] `npm ci`, `npm run typecheck`, and `npm run build` pass (`prisma generate` runs in `postinstall`). `npm run lint` is informational in CI while pre-existing `no-explicit-any` debt is cleared.
 - [ ] Deployment target says **Preview** during PR review, **Production** only after merge to `main`.
 - [ ] `GET /api/health` returns HTTP 200 `{ "status": "ok" }`.
-- [ ] The Supabase project reference matches the shared synthetic-data project.
+- [ ] The Supabase project reference matches the environment: `alliances-platform/preview` during PR review, `alliances-platform/prod` for Production.
 - [ ] Required migrations applied; constraints/row counts verified.
 - [ ] Sign-in and role/route protection work.
 - [ ] No secret appears in source, logs, browser bundles, or `NEXT_PUBLIC_*`.